Choosing leather for shoes

 Welt: Welting leather

-Insoles: Insole leather, or the cheaper (but bigger order) option buffed insole shoulder
+Insoles: Insole leather, or the cheaper (but bigger order) option buffed insole shoulder.

 Outsoles: Tannerie Garat or J&FJ Baker.
 (Maybe this could also do, though I haven’t tried it.)